HeadCase/dissertation/README.md

 ## Dissertation
-Source code for 2019/2020 MSc Data Science and Analytics dissertation
+Source code for 2019/2020 MSc Data Science and Analytics dissertation.
+See [final-report.pdf](final-report.pdf) for full dissertation write-up.

 ## Abstract